Fishing 1-700 Fast with Gold

 For an employee ("alt"), who can get a level 3 Shack built before obtaining much fishing skill, Garrison fishing should be as profitable as the second option listed here, with the added benefit of not having to travel between zones or risk combat.
 All baits are possible to catch from Garrison waters, but any one named bait is less common than waters elsewhere - so aim to catch a few different fish.

 In all these location you will catch a proportion of Crescent Saberfish from open water, even when using the appropriate bait.
-Crescent Saberfish Flesh is not as valuable as the prize fish primarily obtained while using bait, but should still be possible to sell at auction.
-Crescent Saberfish have several basic uses in Cooking and Alchemy.
+Crescent Saberfish Flesh should still sell well at auction, since Crescent Saberfish have several uses in Cooking and Alchemy.

-To maximise your income while leveling fishing, your should aim to do two things:
+To maximise your income while leveling fishing, your should aim to do two things if fishing open water:

 - Maximise your effective fishing skill, with bonuses from Equipment, especially Lures.
 The higher your effective fishing skill, the greater the proportion of larger sizes of fish you will catch.
 Regular sized fish contain twice as much valuable Flesh as Small, Enormous twice as much again.
 As illustrated in Size and Skill, the greatest benefits are at around 700 skill, but there is always some benefit to maximising skill until the cap of 950 skill is reached.